nicolacimmino/RotaryEncoder/README.md

 ![1x-CW](documentation/1x-CW.png)

-Notice how B is always *low* on the rising edge of A. If you now follow the above diagram in the opposite direction, reading it from right to left, which is what would happen if you turned the shaft counter-clockwise.
-You will see that B will always be *high* on the rising edges of A, this is becasue, effectively, the falling edges of A have become the rising ones.
+Notice how B is always *low* on the rising edge of A. If you now follow the above diagram in the opposite direction, reading it from right to left, which is what would happen if you turned the shaft counter-clockwise, you will see that B will always be *high* on the rising edges of A, this is becasue, effectively, the falling edges of A have become the rising ones.
 The timing diagram below shows the signals when the encoder is turning counter-clockwise.

 ![1x-CCW](documentation/1x-CCW.png)